 P.W.
 Bridgman, Standing at an Angle to My Age (Libros Libertad Publishing, 2013)

 Standing at an Angle to My Age is P.W.
 Bridgman’s first collection of short stories and flash fiction.
-It can be purchased at better bookstores across Canada, or directly from the publisher, Libros Libertad Publishing Ltd. via this link, or from Chapters/Indigo, Amazon, Amazon Italia, Barnes & Noble, iTunes, and Waterstones.
+It can be purchased at better bookstores, or from Chapters/Indigo, Amazon, Barnes & Noble, iTunes, and Waterstones.

 From the jacket copy:

 P.W.
 Bridgman’s fictional writing explores universal themes of forgiveness and redemption, of love and loss, of hope and hopelessness and darkness and light.
 The author is concerned—as are so many of us—with the lineaments and poetic chiaroscuro of seemingly ordinary lives.
 Set mainly in Canada, Ireland and England, the stories that comprise Standing at an Angle to My Age cut across broad expanses of time, space, culture and circumstance.